eanders-ms/pxtdll-vs-build/README.md

 Please note most of the source files in this project were generated using the pxt CLI, located here: https://github.com/microsoft/pxt/.
 The codebase in this repo is a snapshot in time of generated source.

-The source code for pxt.dll exists in this repo: https://github.com/microsoft/pxt-common-packages
+The actual source code for pxt.dll exists in this repo: https://github.com/microsoft/pxt-common-packages

 TODO:
 - [ ] Include instructions to generate pxt source